versatica/mediasoup-website/_includes/api/webrtc.RTCPeerConnection.md

 The **mediasoup** implementation of `RTCPeerConnection` requires that the SDP O/A procedure is always initiated my **mediasoup**.
 This means that `setRemoteDescription()` can only be called with a remote answer.
 To be clear: the remote endpoint should not attempt to renegotiate by sending a SDP re-offer.

 If the remote endpoint wishes to add/remove a sending audio or video track, it must signal such a desire to the server application (by means of the signaling protocol up to the application) so the server side application can provide him with a re-offer (by calling `createOffer() and setLocalDescription()`).
-The remote endpoint can then produce an SDP answer containing the desired changes (no audio/video tracks, etc).
+The remote endpoint can then produce an SDP answer containing the desired changes (sending audio/video addition or removal, etc).

 </div>